 How does hearing loss affect speech and language development?

+Hearing loss can significantly impact a child’s speech and language development.
 Hearing words and sounds enable a kid to learn to talk and understand.
-Hearing disorders are conditions affecting the child’s hearing.
-The disorders range from mild to profound.
-A kid with hearing problems may understand the general idea of a conversation but miss specific words or sounds.
+Hearing disorders are conditions affecting the child’s hearing, ranging from mild to profound.
+A kid with hearing loss may understand the general idea of a conversation but miss specific words or sounds.
 These kids also have problems hearing and understanding conversations in a distracting or noisy environment.
-The severity of hearing disorders also ranges from mild hearing to deafness.
+The severity of hearing disorders also ranges from mild hearing loss to complete deafness.

 Hearing disorders are relatively common in kids, with about 1.9% having hearing problems and 0.10% having permanent hearing loss.
-Hearing impairment is slightly more prevalent in boys.
-Failure to recognize early intervention can significantly affect the kid’s ability to understand and speak.
+Hearing loss is slightly more prevalent in boys.
+Failure to recognize and address hearing loss early can significantly affect a kid’s ability to understand and speak.
 Some of the other challenges brought about by hearing loss include:

 Signs and symptoms of hearing loss in Kids

-Hospitals carry a routine hearing screening on infants a day or two after birth.
-When the kid exhibits signs of hearing loss, doctors usually schedule a second hearing screening a few weeks later.
-Nevertheless, sometimes infants who pass the hearing screen may develop hearing disorders as they grow older.
-The best way to determine whether your kid’s hearing is developing is through monitoring crucial speech and hearing milestones.
-Below are the important speech and hearing milestones according to the American Speech Language Hearing Association:
+Hospitals carry out routine hearing screening on infants a day or two after birth.
+When a kid exhibits signs of hearing loss, doctors usually schedule a second hearing screening a few weeks later.
+Nevertheless, sometimes infants who pass the hearing screen may develop hearing loss as they grow older.
+The best way to determine whether your kid’s hearing is developing normally is through monitoring crucial speech and hearing milestones.
+Below are the important speech and hearing milestones according to the American Speech-Language-Hearing Association:

 Babies and infants